yuri-panchul/tt08-adder-with-flow-control/docs/info.md

 * *tb.sv* - a self-checking testbench that generates a log, a status **PASS** or **FAIL**, and performance data.

-After the manifacturing, the design can be manually tested in the same way it is tested in the testbench.
+After the manufacturing, the design can be manually tested in the same way it is tested in the testbench.
 It is important to cover the following
 scenarios: